 Complete a Request, a Consent, a draft Consent Order, and affidavits to support the order.
 You can do this at any time after

-- you have your Application to Obtain an Order and the required financial information,
+- you've filed your Application to Obtain an Order and the required financial information,

 - and the other person has filed a Reply and their financial information.